source4societyorg/SCEPTER-utility-lib/README.md

 or
     yarn add @source4society/scepter-utility-lib

-Then in your code, you can import the individual utility functions.
-For example, to import the `isEmpty` function:
+Then in your code, you can import the utility class:

-    import { isEmpty } from '@source4society/scepter-utility-lib';
+    import SCEPTERUtils from '@source4society/scepter-utility-lib';

+or for commonJS

+    const SCEPTERUtils = require('@source4society/scepter-utility-lib')

 ## Functions